Academic Standards Council Bylaws

 Article 1: Name and Reporting Chain

-The name of this group is the Academic Standards Committee (ASC), a subcommittee of the Faculty Senate.
-All recommendations from the Academic Standards Committee will be sent to the Faculty Senate for review and approval.
+The name of this group is the Academic Standards Council (ASC), a subcommittee of the Faculty Senate.
+All recommendations from the Academic Standards Council will be sent to the Faculty Senate for review and approval.

 Article 2: Purpose